hashmapinc/WitsmlObjectsLibrary/README.md

 # WitsmlObjectsLibrary
 This library aims to help users who need to ingest or deal with WITSML-based data from within a Linux, or cross platform environment, especially the Hadoop ecosystem, process and operate on WITSML data.
-WITSML is maintained by Energistics, a global consortium that facilitate the development of standards for the upstream oil and gas industry.
+WITSML is maintained by Energistics, a global consortium that facilitates the development of standards for the upstream oil and gas industry.
 WITSML itself is an XML based specification that is used to transmit, and sometimes archive data that was generated throughout the construction phase of a well.
 At this time currently only the legacy 1.3.1.1 and 1.4.1.1 versions are supported.
-The intention is that this library can be used within Spark, Storm, NiFi, HDFS, or anywhere where WITSML data needs to be parsed and handled.
+The intention is that this library can be used within Spark, Storm, NiFi, HDFS, or anywhere that WITSML data needs to be parsed and handled.
 Note that this is a sub-project that will support the continuing work of developing a WITSML client for use in applications such as Apache NiFi as well.